Sean Murray (footballer, born 1993): Vejle Boldklub

 On 26 July 2018, Danish Superliga side Vejle Boldklub announced the signing of Murray on a three-year contract.
 On 5 February 2019 Vejle announced, that they had mutually terminated the contract of the player.

 Dundalk

 On the same day as Murray left Vejle Boldklub, he signed a long-term contract with Dundalk.
 In his first season at the club, he scored three goals in 25 league appearances to help win the Premier Division title and League Cup.
 In the 2020 Europa league third Qualifying round, He scored Dundalk's equalizing goal against Sheriff Tiraspol and eventually won the penalty shootout.
 He scored the opening goal against KÍ in the 2020 Europa league play-offs helping Dundalk qualify for the 2020–21 UEFA Europa League group stage and scored again in the opening game against Molde FK.

+Glentoran

+Murray made the switch to NIFL Premiership side Glentoran as a free agent when the transfer window opened in January 2022.

+Cork City

+On 9 January 2024, Murray signed for League of Ireland First Division side Cork City on loan until the end of July.
+On 27 July 2024, the move was made permanent, with Murray signing a multi-year contract with the club.

 International career

 Although born in England, Murray qualifies to play for the Republic of Ireland through his Irish grandparents.
 Murray twice represented the Republic of Ireland at under-17 level in UEFA competitions, making his debut against Finland on 21 March 2010 in a 1–0 win.

 Murray made his debut at under-19 level on 24 May 2011 in the Ireland's 1–0 win against Poland.
 He scored his first goal for the side in a 3–0 win against Italy on 29 May 2011, and went on to make twelve appearances for the side in UEFA competitions.

 Murray scored on his under-21 debut on 10 September 2012 in a 4–2 away win against Italy.
 In total, he earned nine caps for the under-21 side.